Associated varieties of modules over Kac-Moody algebras and $C_2$-cofiniteness of W-algebras: Associated varieties of module over affine vertex algebras and affine -algebras

-as Poisson algebras.
-It follows from the explicit form of $Q_{(0)}$ that the assignment $\Ring{C(\Vg{k})}\ra H^0(\Ring{\Vg{k}})$ is exactly the BRST realization \cite{KosSte87} of Hamiltonian reduction described in \cite[\S 3.2]{GanGin02}.
+as Poisson (super)algebras, and the vertex Poisson algebra structure of $H^{0}(\gr^\Gamma C(M))$ restricts to the Poisson algebra structure of $H^0(\Ring{C(\Vg{k})})$.
+Now observe that the assignment $\Ring{C(\Vg{k})}\ra H^0(\Ring{\Vg{k}})$ is exactly the BRST realization \cite{KosSte87} of Hamiltonian reduction described in \cite[\S 3.2]{GanGin02}.
 Hence the restriction of $\Phi$ gives the isomorphism